 February 1, 1958 ~ Singer Elvis Presley records Wear My Ring Around Your Neck ~ Written by Bert Carroll and Russell Moody.
 Produced by Steve Sholes.
 The recording features guitarist Scotty Moore, drummer DJ Fontana, backing singers the Jordanaires, bass guitarist Bill Black and pianist Dudley Brooks.
 The single would be released the next April, with Don'tcha Think It's Time on the B-side

-February 1, 1957 ~ Singer Dennis Brown, full name Dennis Emmanuel Brown, born in Kingston, Jamaica ~ Started recording at age 11.
-Over 75 albums to his name.
-Cited by Bob Marley as his favorite singer dubbing him “the Crown Prince of Reggae” Best known for songs such as Money In My Pocket, Love Has Found Its Way, Halfway Up Halfway Down and Senorita ~ Brown passed away in 1999
+February 1, 1957 ~ Reggae singer, guitarist Dennis Brown, full name Dennis Emmanuel Brown, born in Kingston, Jamaica ~ First recorded while only 11 years old, to go on to release well over 50 albums over the course of his lengthy career.
+Dubbed “the Crown Prince of Reggae” by Bob Marley, who cited Brown as his favorite singer.
+Internationally, Brown is best known for songs such as Money In My Pocket, Love Has Found Its Way, Halfway Up Halfway Down and Senorita ~ Brown passed away in 1999

 February 1, 1956 ~ Singer Exene Cervenka born in Chicago, Illinois, USA ~ One of the most recognisable frontwomen in punk, punk rock.
 Best known as lead singer of X, especially acclaimed for their 1980 Los Angeles debut album produced by the Doors-keyboardist Ray Manzarek.
 Has also fronted the Original Sinners.
 Has provoked controversy for her conspiracy theories, claiming the 2014 Isla Vista shootings were a hoax designed to bring about stricter gun control laws